Mindfulness Activities For Kids: Helpful Ways to Focus and Feel Calm

 • Touch: What do your fingers feel as you hold the food?
 What does your mouth feel as you chew and swallow the food?
 As the food travels down the esophagus and stomach, do you feel any changes in your chest and belly?

-• Sound: What do you hear when you open, peel, cut?
+• Sound: What do you hear when you open, peel, or cut?
 What do you hear when you bite and chew the food?

 • Smell: What odors do you notice when you open, peel, or cut the food?